The safety and welfare of your children is of overwhelming importance and is the major responsibility of all the staff.

 Children are not allowed out of school at any time other than with the Headteacher’s permission or written permission from the parent presented to the child’s Teacher.

-Four Level 2 trained staff: Mr Squires (Year 4 Leader), Miss Irving (Year 3 Leader), Miss Murgatroyd (Year 6 Leader) and Mrs Stanhope (SENCO).
+Four Level 2 trained staff: Mr Squires (Year 4 Leader), Miss Irving (Year 3 Leader), Mrs Laverty (Year 5 Leader) and Mrs Stanhope (SENCO).

 All other staff are trained to level 1.

 Our Pastoral Care Worker supports children and families when needed.